60+ Top Angular Interview Questions With Answers for 2025

 Simplilearn's Angular Certification Training Course helps you master front-end web development with Angular.
 You will learn the knack of creating applications with the help of concepts like facilitating the development of single-page web applications, components, typescript, dependency injection, and directives with this course.
 The course also includes a real-time project to test your skills.

-If you are looking to enhance your software development skills, we recommend you check Simplilearn's Full Stack Java Developer Course.
-This course can help you hone the right skills and make you job-ready.
+If you are looking to enhance your software development skills, we recommend you check out Simplilearn's Full Stack Developer—MERN Stack Course.
+This course can help you hone the right skills and become job-ready.

 Do you have any questions for us?
 If you have feedback or questions, drop us a comment in the comments section of this Angular interview questions tutorial.
 Our experts will get back to you as soon as possible!